Recently a friend asked, what’s a good open source BPM / Workflow solution.

 Read my initial review of ProcessMaker.

-Bonita Open Solution is an intuitive and powerful open source business process management solution which is applicable for simple to complex processes.
+Bonita Open Solution is an intuitive and powerful open source business process management solution that is applicable for simple to complex processes.

 The Bonita Studio which meets the business process management notation standard (BPMN) is part of the Bonita Open Solution which includes the Bonita Execution Engine and Bonita User Experience.